Laying the Foundation

 The University of the Philippines Alumni Association of Australia – New South Wales Chapter (UPAAA-NSW) is not only one of the early Filipino organizations established in New South Wales but also one of the oldest UP alumni chapters recognized outside the Philippines.

-Founded on 1 March 1980 in Sydney, UPAAA-NSW aims to (1) assist its Alma Mater in the fulfillment of its mission as an academic institution, (2) assist in the development and welfare of alumni in Australia and in the Philippines, and (3) foster socio-cultural development and interaction between the Association and the Australian community.
+Founded on the 1st of March 1980 in Sydney, UPAAA-NSW aims to (1) assist its Alma Mater in the fulfillment of its mission as an academic institution, (2) assist in the development and welfare of alumni in Australia and in the Philippines, and (3) foster socio-cultural development and interaction between the Association and the Australian community.

 The founding members were: Victor Pulmano (President), Elizabeth Leroux (Vice President), Evelyn Liquete (Secretary), Engr.
 Benjamin Liquete, Engr.
 Deo Reyes, Linda Duque-Swords, Robert Sugcang, and Baldomero Villanueva.